 This form is modeled after CSI Profiling techniques that are coded so I can deduce what happened to your cat & formulate the best strategy for recovery.

 2. Save as CASE Your name Cat name.doc

 3. Send to this e-mail address.

-Custom coaching is available to those who have already watched my Lost Cat Tips video tutorial and completed my "How to Find a Lost Cat" book.
-Both guides are essential before I can successfully advise you in your case.
+Custom coaching is available only to those who have already watched my Lost Cat Tips video tutorial and completed my "How to Find a Lost Cat" book.
+Both guides are essential before I can properly advise you in your case.

 MISSING CAT PROFILE (EXCERPT)

 Missing Cat Name